-Since graduating from the ESO in 2013, Katie Johnston has balanced her passion for osteopathic practice with her interest in chronic pain research, leading to professional accolades plus an internship at Queens Medical Centre, Nottingham.
+Since graduating from the ESO in 2013, Katie Johnston has balanced her passion for osteopathic practice with her interest in chronic pain research, leading to professional accolades and an internship at Queens Medical Centre, Nottingham.
 Alongside private practice, Kate works within a GP surgery as part of their complementary health team

 What was your background and what made you decide to become an osteopath?